-Beneficiaries Serbia and Montenegro CRIS/ABAC Commitment IPA/2015/038-203 EUR 1,200,000.00 references BGUE-B2015-22.020401 Union Contribution Budget line IPA/2016/038-204 EUR 1,200,000.00 BGUE-B2016-22.020401 IPA/2017/038-205 EUR 840,000.00 BGUE-B2017-22.020401 Management mode Indirect management by the Republic of Serbia Responsible Structures The Operating Structure responsible for the execution of the operations is: Serbian European Integration Office - Sector for Cross- border and transnational programmes The Contracting Authority is the Department for Contracting and Financing of EU funded projects (CFCU) at the Ministry of Finance The partner Operating Structure in Montenegro is: National IPA Coordinator (NIPAC); Ministry for European Integration.
-Final date for concluding For the budgetary commitment of year 2015: Financing Agreement(s) with at the latest by 31 December 2016. the IPA II beneficiary For the budgetary commitment of year 2016: countries (tripartite) at the latest by 31 December 2017.
-For the budgetary commitment of year 2017: at the latest by 31 December 2018.
-Final date for concluding 3 years following the date of conclusion of the procurement and grant Financing Agreement (signature of the last party)
+Beneficiaries Serbia and Montenegro CRIS/ABAC IPA/2018/041-416 EUR 1,200,000.00 Commitment references 22.020401 Union Contribution Budget line IPA/2019/041-417 EUR 1,200,000.00 22.020401 IPA/2020/041-418 EUR 1,080,000.00 22.020401 Management mode Indirect management by the Republic of Serbia Responsible Structures The Operating Structure responsible for the execution of the operations is: Ministry of European Integration The Contracting Authority is: the Department for Contracting and Financing of EU funded projects (CFCU) at the Ministry of Finance The partner Operating Structure in Montenegro is: the Office for European Integration Final date for concluding For the budgetary commitment of year 2018 Financing Agreement(s) with at the latest by 31 December 2019. the IPA II beneficiary For the budgetary commitment of year 2019 countries (tripartite) at the latest by 31 December 2020.
+For the budgetary commitment of year 2020 at the latest by 31 December 2021.
+Final date for concluding contracting including conclusion of contribution/delegation 3 years following the date of conclusion of the Financing Agreement (signature of the last party) with the exception of the cases listed under Article 189(2) Financial Regulation agreements Indicative operational implementation period 6 years following the date of conclusion of the Financing Agreement (signature of the last party) Final date for implementing the Financing Agreement 12 years following the conclusion of the Financing Agreement (signature of the last party) (date by which this programme should be de-committed and closed) after the acceptance of the accounts